n-t-roff/ex-1.1/README.md

 * `/`, `?` and `n` search only for the first occurrence of a pattern in a line.
 * Use `K`*letter* instead of `m`*letter* to set marks.
+* The code is compiled for editing files with at most 16384 lines and 256 KB temp file size.

 **Attention**:
 The original `vi` had not been 8-bit clean!